 The people who call Palm City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm City residents report their race to be White, followed by Asian.
-Important ancestries of people in Palm City include Irish, Italian, English, and Polish.
+Important ancestries of people in Palm City include German, Irish, English, Italian, and Polish.

 The most common language spoken in Palm City is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and Chinese.